hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_global.rst

 :py:class:`PluginCollection <pydidas.plugins.plugin_collection._PluginCollection>`
 to manage all known plugins.
-Plugins will be discovered based on known plugin paths which are managed persistently in the PluginCollection using Qt's QSettings which use the systems registry and are platform-independant.
-A reference to the persistent PluginCollection object can be obtained using:
+Plugins will be discovered based on known plugin paths which are managed persistently in the PluginCollection using Qt's QSettings which use the systems registry and are platform-independent.
+A reference to the persistent :py:class:`PluginCollection
+<pydidas.plugins.plugin_collection._PluginCollection>` object can be obtained
+using:

 .. code-block::